Verified Directory · Sacramento

 License data is refreshed daily.
 If a builder’s license status changes, their listing is updated or removed automatically.
 You can verify any contractor’s license independently at cslb.ca.gov.
 For a step-by-step guide on what to check before hiring, see how to find ADU builders near you.

-ADU Construction Regulations Sacramento, CA
+ADU Construction Regulations in Sacramento, CA

 Sacramento follows California’s statewide ADU laws with minimal additional local restrictions.
 Key regulations include: